Malitthh/k6-automation/Performance_Testing.md

   sleep(5);
 }
 ```

 Remember that k6 provides a flexible scripting interface that allows you to define scenarios that match the specific performance testing needs of your application.
 The tool's output includes detailed metrics and graphs that help you analyze the performance of your application under different scenarios.

-Remember that k6 provides a flexible scripting interface that allows you to define scenarios that match the specific performance testing needs of your application.
-The tool's output includes detailed metrics and graphs that help you analyze the performance of your application under different scenarios.